eragnms/pythontemplate/README.rst

 - Use isort.
 Isort is triggered by pre-commit, or "isort .".
 - Use gitlint.
 Setup with: "pre-commit install --hook-type commit-msg".
 Configured in .gitlint.

+NOTE!
+If you, in Emacs, get the message "FoundError: No module named 'mypy'", then try to update
+mypy:

+  $ pipenv install mypy

 Usage
 ======